 Abarim Publications' online Biblical Hebrew Dictionary

-The common verb יכל (yakol) means to be able, to prevail or to overcome.
+The common verb יכל (yakol) means to "can"; that is: to be able, to prevail or to overcome.
 Besides the usages that are parallel to the English verbs can and be able to, this verb also appears in the meaning of to prevail or overcome.
 It's used in this way in the enigmatic scene in which Jacob wrestles the Man at the Jabbok (Genesis 32:25) and also in Goliath's taunt that would produce David ("If I prevail against him . . . " - 1 Samuel 17:9).